About the AIR Mentor Program

 - Understand front-end development.

 - Have expert knowledge of doing accessibility assessments including the use of automated accessibility tools and screen readers.

 - Possess Project Management Skills

 - Experience with mobile accessibility.

-Knowbility has had great success in instilling an interest in accessibility through this fun friendly competition.
-We hope you will join us in evolving the program to have global impact.
+Knowbility has had great success instilling an interest in accessibility through this fun friendly competition.
+We hope you will join us to continue this mission of training more designers and developers in accessibility.

 To apply to be a Mentor please complete an interest form and we’ll contact you with more information!